-The cafeteria shall be kept open on all working days throughout the duration of the agreement.
-The timings shall be from 8.00 a.m. to 5.00 p.m. minimum.
+The cafeteria shall be kept open on all working days throughout the duration of the contract.
+The timings shall be minimum from 8.00 AM. to 5.00 PM.
 The contractor may be asked to provide required cafeteria services beyond working hours.

 The Contractor shall maintain punctuality in providing the services.

-The Contractor shall provide maximum items, out of approved ones, on regular basis in consultation with the Cafeteria Committee.
+The Contractor shall provide maximum items on regular basis out of approved ones.
 The Contractor shall not be allowed to add any item other than finalized at the time of signing this agreement.
-However, if he desires to add any item in the list, he must have to seek the permission of the “College Cafeteria Committee” for the item and its rate as well.
+However, if he desires to add any item in the list, he must have to seek the permission of the “College Cafeteria Committee” for the item in advance and its rate as well.

-The rate of each item as approved by the College shall be applicable during the period of agreement.
+The rate of each item, as approved by the College, shall be applicable during the whole period of contract.
 The Contractor shall display approved Rate List and menu conspicuously in and outside the cafeteria premises.
-No rate will be revised without the ior approval of the College.
+No rate will be revised without the prior approval of the College.
 The menu of the day (breakfast and lunch) shall also be displayed in the cafeteria hall.

 The Contractor shall not charge prices more than the approved prices for each item.
 He/she shall not sell items on credit.
 If he/she sells, then it will be at his own risk.
 College will not be liable for any such loss.

-The contractor shall provide facility for all odes of payments i.e. cash as well as online payment and for each payment received, the contractor shall also give the cash memo/ receipt (manual or computerized printed) including GST/ taxes applicable/ payable to each user/ customer students/ staff/ faculty/ guests.
+The contractor shall provide facility for all modes of payments i.e. cash as well as online payment and for each payment received, the contractor shall also give the cash memo/ receipt (manual or computerized printed) including GST/ taxes applicable to each user/ customer/ students/ staff/ faculty/ guests.
 Upon receipt of advance payment, contractor will provide a receipt, which upon production at delivery counter, items/ services by cafeteria will be given.

-The contractor shall be required to make special arrangement for breakfast/ lunch/dinner for the academic/exams/extracurricular activities and/or other activities organized in the college.
+The contractor shall be required to make special arrangements for breakfast/ lunch/dinner for the academic/exams/extracurricular activities and/or other activities organized in the college.

-The Contractor shall comply with rules, regulations and bye laws laid down by Central/ State Health Authorities relating to preparation and supply of food items, beverages etc. in cafeteria.
+The Contractor shall comply with all rules, regulations and by-laws laid down by Central/ State/ local Health Authorities related to preparation and supply of food items, beverages etc. in cafeteria.

 All materials used by the Contractor for preparation of food items, eatables, beverages, etc. shall adhere strictly to the standards as prescribed by the FSSAI and of wholesome quality.

 The College shall have the right to reject any or all of the food items and beverages etc. which in the opinion of the College Cafeteria Committee are not of standard quality.
-Sub-standard items if found any, will be destroyed immediately.
+Sub-standard items if found any, will be destroyed immediately on the cost to contractor.

 The Contractor shall be responsible for all costs and/or damages claimed by the consumers due to ill effects of food items, beverages etc. served in the cafeteria.
+College will not be liable for any loss/damage caused because of it.

-It shall be duty of the Contractor to obtain/ renew/ show/ produce necessary certificate/ license to concerned authorities for running of the cafeteria in College premises.
+It shall be duty of the Contractor to obtain/ renew/ show/ produce necessary certificate(s)/ license(s) from concerned authorities for running and operating the cafeteria in College premises.

-The Contractor shall fulfill all the obligations arising out of the contract himself and shall not enter into any sub-contract for running the College Cafeteria in any manner whatsoever.
+The Contractor shall meet all the obligations arising out of the contract himself and shall not enter into any sub-contract for running the College Cafeteria in any manner whatsoever.
 Violation of this clause shall constitute sufficient grounds for the annulment of the award and forfeiture of Performance Security with the college.

 The cafeteria premises security will be monitored by college through CCTVs installed.
+A board indicating about it must be displayed, by the contractor, at prime location of the college cafeteria.